MC | Keynote Speaker | Panel Moderator | Podcast Guest

 More recently, you can hear Jodie as a guest on:

 Want to bring Jodie to your next event?
-Tell us a bit about what you're planning and we'll get back to you.
+Tell us a bit about what you're planning and we'll get back to you within two business days.

-Jodie's speaking, MC and panel fees start in the mid-thousands and scale with the scope and audience.
+Jodie's speaking, MC and panel fees start in the mid-thousands and scale with the format, audience size and preparation involved.
 You'll get a clear quote after a short discovery call.
 Travel costs are itemised separately when relevant.

 You can reach Jodie via one of the following, or using the form: